Search Icon VIEW DEMO

 • Allocability is another important factor to take into consideration.
 Allocability is the term used to refer to a cost that is relevant to a job.
 In other words, an expense is reimbursable only if you can prove that it is necessary and beneficial to the project you are working on.

-This is only a general overview of FAR Part 31 and you definitely need to familiarize yourself with this document as well as with accounting standards government contractors have to follow before you submit your costs for reimbursement purposes.
+This is only a high level overview of FAR Part 31 and you definitely need to familiarize yourself with this document as well as with cost accounting standards (CAS) government contractors have to follow before you submit your costs for reimbursement purposes.
 This is crucial since penalties could be applied or the reimbursement process delayed if you did not follow guidelines when submitting your costs.
-Contact us to learn more about our accounting software designed to meet the unique needs of government contractors and how this tool could help you follow accounting guidelines as well as accurately track reimbursable costs.
+CONTACT US to learn more about our accounting software designed to meet the unique needs of government contractors and how this tool could help you follow accounting guidelines as well as accurately track reimbursable costs.

 Topics: Blog